localvoid/ivi/packages/ivi/README.md

 ## Performance

-Recently there were alot of misleading articles about [Virtual DOM "overhead"](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
+Recently there were a lot of misleading articles about [Virtual DOM "overhead"](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 This article shows the simplest problem that declarative rendering libraries are solving and presents an obvious solution with direct DOM mutations and from this solution they are making a conclusion that if it is possible to solve this problem without this overhead, it means